 2. Best Friends Pet Adoption

-Best Friends Pet Adoption is a 501c3 nonprofit organization.
-BFPA is an all-breed, no shelter organization.
-Best Friends Pet Adoption primarily serves the Triangle Area (Raleigh, Durham, and Chapel Hill).
-BFPA, like many other organizations, offers veterinary services to the animals in the facility, temperament tests, dewormed, vaccinations, and microchipped.
-Availability for Corgis varies in this location.
 The adoption fee for BPFA is $275.
 You must fill out an extensive application for BFPA like most other adoption agencies.
-If approved, you can schedule a “meet and greet” the puppy with a potential companion that best interests you, then – the unique thing about BFPA – is that you can have a two-week “test run” with your beloved animal.
-If all works out, you will then finalize your adoption with your new best friend for life.
+Once you’re approved, you can schedule a “meet and greet” with a potential companion that best interests you, then – the unique thing about BFPA – is that you can have a two-week “test run” with your new animal.
+If all works out, you will then finalize your adoption with your new little Corgi.

 Best Friends Pet Adoption Details